cimo/Docker_server/README.md

     127.0.0.1 localhost
     127.0.0.1 localhost-php7

-6) For launch portainer write on your browser "https://your_domain:your_portainer_port".
+6) For launch portainer write on your browser "https://portainer.your_domain".

+## Email:
+Coming soon...

+## Nextcloud:
-7) For launch nextcloud write on your browser "https://your_domain/setup-nextcloud.php".
+7) For launch nextcloud write on your browser "https://nextcloud.your_domain/setup-nextcloud.php".

 8) Write on terminal: